benzen/devcards.js/README.md

 + Use the defcard function as show in the example section
 + Start explicitly the ui from you html file in a js script tag
++ If you feels fancy, you could also add a css file from highligh.js.
+I've included the github.css, because it's ok with me.

 ```js
 startRenderLoop();